Contents

 Coinbase Tech Stack: Technologies That Power the Cryptocurrency Platform

-Here at Surf, we specialize in developing fintech solutions, including cryptocurrency trading and exchange platforms.
-One of our projects is Twim, a cryptocurrency trading app for smartphones and tablets, which can be used by both professional traders and enthusiasts.
+Here at Surf, we specialize in developing fintech solutions, including cryptocurrency trading and exchange platforms, along with banking apps for B2C and B2B clients.
+One of our successful projects is a cryptocurrency trading app for smartphones and tablets, suitable both for professional traders and newcomers.

-From our experience, if you are planning to create a crypto platform, we suggest looking at what leading companies have already done and what tech stack has proved its efficiency already.
-And namely, using the example of Coinbase.
+From our experience, if you are planning to create a crypto platform, it provides an enormous help to look at what leading companies have already done and what tech stack has proved to be efficient already.
+For that purpose, we suggest learning from the example of one of the leading crypto players — Coinbase.

 Why look at Coinbase?

-Coinbase was founded in 2012 and has grown to the most trusted US crypto trading platform.
-As of March 2021, it was the largest cryptocurrency exchange in the United States by trading volume.
+Coinbase was founded in 2012 and has grown to be the most trusted US-based crypto trading platform.
+As of July 2023, it was the largest cryptocurrency exchange in the United States by trading volume.

 • In 2020, Coinbase experienced a sharp rise in the number of users.
 The monthly active users increased from 1 million to 2.8 million and doubled to 6.1 million in Q1 2021